This is a wonderful addition to our yard.

 Wild hydrangea plants can spread up to six feet in width and grow between four and six feet in height.
 They have dark green leaves with serrated edges that will turn yellow in autumn, creating a vividly colorful display along with its flowers.
 Plants bloom most prolifically from June through the first frosts, bearing small flowers that grow in cloud-like grouped clusters.
 New flowers begin as light green, then turn creamy white as they mature.
 Some more modern cultivars will produce pink flowers.
 The Hydrangea arborescens cultivar 'Annabelle' is the most well-known variety of wild hydrangea.
 It provides an impressive ten inch, strikingly white, flowers.
 All wild hydrangea flowers are rich in nectar and pollen and will attract butterflies, bumble bees, and other beneficial pollinators.

-The wild hydrangea is a hardy and versatile plant.
+Wild Hydrangea is a hardy and versatile plant

 It is easy to propagate and multiplies quickly.
 Its ability to adapt to various soil environments and long blooming season add to its growing popularity.